Hardware Honeypot: Setting Sequential Reverse Engineering on a Wrong Track: Results

 \subsection{RELIC-Tarjan}

 This section shows the successful obfuscation, using the dissimilarity approach combined with an \ac{FSM-HP}, against similarity-based \ac{SFF} identification.

+We use designs with one \ac{FSM} and at least two multi-\ac{FF} \acp{SCC}, i.e. designs $\gamma) - \theta)$, see Table \ref{tab:benchmarks}.
 For each design, we synthesize the original and the obfuscated version.
-As explained in section \ref{sec:UFSM_Sim}, no \ac{FSM} re-encoding is used to synthesize the obfuscated netlists.
-For comparability, we also deactivate the re-encoding when synthesizing the original netlists.
-As a result, some \acp{FSM} of Table \ref{tab:benchmarks} remain binary-encoded instead of being optimized to one-hot encoding.
-We then evaluate the obfuscation by applying the RELIC-Tarjan approach on both netlists.
-We use designs with at least two multi-element \acp{SCC}, i.e. designs $\gamma) - \theta)$, see Table \ref{tab:benchmarks}.
-The RELIC-Tarjan approach uses the tools \textit{relic} and \textit{tjscc} from the NetA toolset \cite{netadoku}.
-The tool \textit{relic} extends the similarity measurement with a \ac{PCA} and is used with its default settings and the option \textit{buf}.
+For comparability, we also deactivate the re-encoding when synthesizing the original netlists, see section \ref{sec:UFSM_Sim}.
+As a result, some \acp{FSM} of Table \ref{tab:benchmarks} remain binary-encoded instead of being changed to one-hot encoding.
+We then evaluate the obfuscation by applying the RELIC-Tarjan approach (\textit{relic} and \textit{tjscc} from NetA) on both netlists.
+The tool \textit{relic} is used with its default settings and the option \textit{buf}.

-For the dissimilarity approach, we replicate state bits, and if necessary other signals of the \ac{FSM} \ac{SCC}, three, five, or 31 times, dependent on the achieved Z-Score reduction.
-The example in Fig. \ref{fig:fpSqrtFSMRep} shows the \ac{FSM} of the design \textit{fpSqrt} before and after the state bit replication.
-To design an \ac{FSM-HP}, we copy the original \ac{FSM} and modify some transitions or outputs of the copy.
-For some designs this process had to be repeated to receive an \ac{FSM-HP} \ac{SCC} element with a Z-Score value higher than those of the \ac{FSM} \ac{SCC}.
-We recognized an increased challenge to find such a suitable \ac{FSM-HP} if the original \ac{FSM} either has few state bits ($\le2$) or has a strong cyclic behavior.
-We assume that the \acp{SFF} of such \acp{FSM} have features beside the similarity score which are well identifiable by the tool \textit{relic}.
-Note that it is realistic to assume that a designer is able to evaluate their \ac{FSM-HP} for such features, e.g. regarding Z-Score values: a designer also has access to \ac{RE} tools and can thus apply them.
+The dissimilarity approach replicates state bits and, if necessary, other signals of the \ac{FSM} \ac{SCC}, three, five, or 31 times, dependent on the achieved Z-Score reduction.
+To design an \ac{FSM-HP}, we copy the original \ac{FSM} source code, modify its next state or output logic, and use its outputs as primary module outputs.
+This keeps realistic \ac{FSM} features.
+For some designs, this process had to be repeated to receive an \ac{FSM-HP} \ac{SCC} element with a Z-Score value higher than those of the \ac{FSM} \ac{SCC}.
+We recognized an increased challenge to find such a suitable \ac{FSM-HP} if the original \ac{FSM} has few state bits, e.g. $2$, or a strong cyclic behavior.
+We assume that the \acp{SFF} of such \acp{FSM} have features besides the similarity score that are well identifiable by the tool \textit{relic}.
+Note that it is realistic to assume that designers can evaluate their \ac{FSM-HP} or unattractive \ac{FSM} design, e.g. regarding Z-Score values: a designer also can access and apply \ac{RE} tools.